noxdafox/rabbitmq-message-deduplication/README.md

   * `x-cache-size`: maximum size for the deduplication cache.
     This parameter is mandatory.
-  * `x-cache-ttl`: amount of time in seconds messages are kept in cache.
+  * `x-cache-ttl`: amount of time in milliseconds messages are kept in cache.
     This parameter is optional.
   * `x-cache-persistence`: whether the cache will persist on disk or in memory.
     This parameter is optional.
 Default persistence is memory.